Zingle/ios-sdk/README.md

 To view the latest API documentation, please refer to: https://github.com/Zingle/rest-api/

+## Contact vs. Account class sessions

+### Contact session

+A contact session represents someone such as a hotel guest.
+This session is used by user of a third party application that uses the Zingle API to communicate with a service, such as a hotel front desk, on behalf of the user.

+### Account session

+An account session represents a Zingle customer using the API to communicate with their own guests or customers.

 ## Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the ZingleSDK in your projects.
 You can install it with the following command: